-- 1. Verify that the category, topic or program whose definition you want to restore is not open or locked. - 2.
+- 1. Verify that the category, topic or program whose tagged definition you want to rollback to is not open or locked. - 2.
 Select the SMART menu and click Apply History.
 The Apply History window opens and displays a list of all the available definition sets.